 As a matter of fact, no one asks us where we live, exactly—it’s gotta be Montreal, because, where else?

-But French aren’t just into trees, lakes and mountains—the storybook image includes opportunities for prosperity and success, as well as an upward social mobility.
+But the French aren’t just into trees, lakes and mountains—the storybook image includes opportunities for prosperity and success, as well as upward social mobility.

 In a way, this part is true.
 The new world remains a place where everything is possible.
-However, the fine print specifies that “everything” includes both good and bad outcome.
+However, the fine print specifies that “everything” includes both good and bad outcomes.

 Most immigrants, from French and British settlers through the current fifth immigration wave, were forced to develop a Bob the Builder “can do” attitude.
 North America is a work in progress, and Canada is still a young country celebrating the 150th anniversary of Confederation.
 There are opportunities but you have to create them, take the lead, take control and build your future like you’d build a LEGO house.
 Living without much of a safety net can be scary and exhausting at times.
 You’re doubly on your own: first because as an immigrant, you don’t have relatives or a network of old, trusted friends to count on; second because public authorities don’t offer much help.
 You’re way much likely to get a credit card with a high limit or secure a loan than to get some kind of subsidy or allowance.
 Unlike in France, you can’t rely on financial and social assistance, benefits and public services, although it’s worth pointing out that Canada is miles ahead of the US, a country that is apparently dedicated to keeping pace with the workplace standards of the 1900s.